 • Move/Copy

-• Moves or copies the entire drawing as a complete geometry on an XY axis and keeps the vertices in the same position as the original polyline/boundary.
+• Moves or copies the entire drawing as a complete geometry and keeps the vertices in the same relative position compared to each other.

 • This tool is best used for planimetric or design projects when you need to create a copy or move the entire geometry of your polyline/boundary.